hpe-dev-incubator/hpe-dev-portal/content/blog/lift-and-transform-apps-with-hpe-csi-driver-for-kubernetes.md

 # Origin state

-In the following examples, we’re going to use a MariaDB database with the commonly used [Employees database](https://github.com/datacharmer/test_db) as an example workload.
+In the following example, we’re going to use a MariaDB database with the commonly used [Employees database](https://github.com/datacharmer/test_db) as an example workload.
 It provides a simple means to validate its contents and ensure that the contents are intact throughout its journey.

-The database is running in a standalone VM hosted on a legacy NFS datastore.
+The database is running in a standalone Virtual Machine (VM) hosted on a legacy NFS datastore.

 ![MariaDB running on VMware vSphere](/img/slide1.png "MariaDB running on VMware vSphere")